This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The Patonga Caravan and Camping Area is located in a secluded and scenic part of town – in between Patonga Creek and the waters of Broken Bay, it is also surrounded by Brisbane Water National Park.
-During non-school holiday time, the campground attracts a variety of campers, especially those who enjoy exploring the outdoors.
-Whatever you choose to do, some things are highly likely: due to its idyllic surrounds this campground will help you to unwind, switch off from a fast-paced lifestyle and reconnect with nature.
+Due to its idyllic setting, this campground will help you to unwind, switch off from a fast-paced lifestyle and reconnect with nature.

 To make a booking at this campground, view the Council website, bookings can be made via phone or email (being a smaller campground the response time may take a little longer compared to larger campgrounds).

-The calm waters at Patonga not only offer opportunities for swimming, fishing and boating, but canoeing too.
-Canoeing or Kayaking on these calm waters is a great way to explore these vast waterways.
+The calm waters of Patonga offers opportunities for swimming, fishing, boating and kayaking.
+Canoeing or kayaking on these calm waters is a great way to explore these vast waterways.
 And if you feel like having a wander and exploring by foot – not far from the beach, just around the corner from the Boathouse Hotel are a few quaint art galleries (to check opening hours for the Patonga Bakehouse Gallery, contact Jocelyn Maughan, see website).

 Where to Eat

-The main road of Patonga is lined on one side by Brisk Bay and spectacular water views, and on the opposite side is The Boathouse Hotel, this building stands boldly, with it’s classy white, blue and grey tones – it is beautifully set amongst nature.
+The main road of Patonga is lined on one side by Brisk Bay and spectacular water views, and on the opposite side is The Boathouse Hotel Patonga, this building stands boldly, with its classy white, blue and grey tones – it is beautifully set amongst nature.
 And that’s all you really need here.
-A ten-minute walk from the campground, the newly renovated Boathouse Hotel (which now offers accommodation) is one of eight venues of The Boathouse Group, which also include hotels in areas such as Shelly Beach, Balmoral and Palm Beach – the first established of the group.
+The newly renovated Boathouse Hotel is one of eight venues of The Boathouse Group, which also include hotels in areas such as Shelly Beach, Balmoral and Palm Beach – the first established of the group.
 If you haven’t chosen to stay at the Boathouse, definitely drop in for a bite to eat!

 Food and dishes range from grilled barramundi, beef carpaccio, Sydney rock oysters, crumbed dory burger, to rare yellowfin tuna pasta.
-While the restaurant provides an upmarket experience in a relaxed setting, their takeaway shop offers al-fresco opportunities for customers.
+The restaurant provides an upmarket experience in a relaxed setting, and their takeaway shop offers al-fresco opportunities for customers.
 It’s not unlikely to see a few tourists sitting on the sandy beach enjoying an al-fresco lunch, eating steaming hot fish and chips with an entourage of sea-gulls waiting for leftovers.
-However, menus from both the restaurant and takeaway shop can be enjoyed in either of their settings; bar or al-fresco dining area – overlooking Brisk Bay!
-(For the latest updates see the Patonga Boathouse Facebook page, and for the closest supermarkets and other eateries, see our guide – Umina Beach – Surf, Swim, Explore, Eat and Camp.)